CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface

 \subsubsection{Transient displacement as the label}

-Based on the static model, the next problem we deal with is the coupled hydro-mechanical simulation, which takes the pressure of fluid into account to better simulate the real situation.
-The coupled hydro-mechanical simulation is widely applied in the industry, and is well-known for dealing with consolidation case, which is a transient (time-dependent) problems.
-We use the same kind of geometry as what we generated for the static case, but employ another set of equations to simulate the physics process.
-The mathematical interpretation can be found in Appendix A.
+Building on the static model, the next problem we address is the coupled hydro-mechanical simulation, which takes the fluid pressure into account to better represent the real situation.
+The coupled hydro-mechanical simulation is widely applied in industry and is well known for handling consolidation, which is a transient (time-dependent) problem.
+We use the same kind of geometry as the one generated for the static case, but employ another set of equations to simulate the physical process.
+The mathematical formulation can be found in Appendix A.

-In the static case, we calculate one step of displacement across the domain, given one input geometry.
-However, the transient simulation will yield multiple images at different time steps given one single geometry.
-In addition, we focus on the vertical displacement on the ground, which is the interest in industry.
-In this project, we sample 40 points on the ground surface, and capture their vertical displacement.
+In the static case, we compute a single displacement field across the domain given one input geometry.
+In contrast, the transient simulation yields multiple images at different time steps given one single geometry.
+In addition, we focus on the vertical displacement at the ground surface, which is the quantity of interest in industry.
+In this project, we sample 40 points on the ground surface and record their vertical displacement.